This post may contain affiliate links. Please see our disclosure policy.

 - sea salt

-- In a small pot over medium heat add the peanut butter, honey, and coconut oil.
-Heat until everything is melted together, then stir in the remaining ingredients.
+Step 1: In a medium saucepan over medium-low heat add the creamy peanut butter, honey, and coconut oil.
+Heat the wet ingredients until everything is melted together, then stir in the remaining ingredients.

-- Line a loaf pan with parchment paper (or use a silicone loaf pan), and add the mixture.
-Smooth the top.
+Step 2: Line a loaf pan with parchment paper (or use a silicone loaf pan), and add the oat mixture to the prepared pan.
+Smooth mixture on the top.
 Place in the fridge to set.

 - Peanut butter fig bars